Codecademy/docs/content/dart/concepts/loops/loops.md

   - 'paths/computer-science'
 ---

-**Loops** in Dart are used to iterate a Dart iterable like list, map, etc. and perform operations for multiple times.
-Dart supports the following kinds of loops.
+**Loops** in Dart are used to iterate over iterables such as lists, maps, etc., allowing operations to be performed repeatedly.
+Dart supports the following types of loops:

 ## for Loop
 The "for" loop is used when we know how many times a block of code will execute.
 It is similar to the C, C++ or Java "for" loop.